binaryphile/concorde/README.md

 Rather than forcing you to work inside the hash, however, it's frequently simpler to extract variables into the local namespace from the hash.
-It's frequently easier to read and reason about local variable names than hash reference notation.
-For example, which is easier to read?
+It can be easier to read and reason about local variable names than hash reference notation.
+For example, which is easier to read?:

 ``` bash
 declare -A number_hsh=( [zero]=0 [one]=1 )